 Many people think “assault” and “battery” are two words used to refer to the same crime.
-However, in Florida, these are different but related crimes.
+However, in St. Petersburg, Florida, these are different but related crimes.
 If you don’t know the differences in assault vs. battery charges, here’s an in-depth look at the legal meaning of each and what sets them apart.

 The best way to understand the difference between assault and battery is to look at a few examples.